cl4nk/RPGRogueLike/README.md

 # RPG Rogue Like

-Game made with Unity 3D in three weeks, inside ISART DIGITAL, Paris, France, in the scond year of Game Programming.
+Game made with Unity 3D in three weeks, inside ISART DIGITAL, Paris, France, in the second year of Game Programming.

 This project was made with :